Semiclassical quantization conditions in strained moir\'e lattices: Introduction

-In the second part of the paper we then apply these results to the models of Timmel and Mele \cite{TM20} of one-dimensional moir\'e structures discussed above.
+In the second part of the paper we then apply Corollary \ref{cor:periodicquasimodesnormalform} to the models of Timmel and Mele \cite{TM20} of one-dimensional moir\'e structures discussed above.
 To describe our results in more detail we first need to introduce the models.